MrPAkaCannyBoiz/ResPawn-Shichiya/README.md

 # ResPawnMarket
 SEP3 (Heterogeneous System) VIA Uni Horsens project

+> [!NOTE]
+> **Project Continuation:** This repository serves as the archive for the SEP3 semester project.
+> I am continuing active development (migrating to Angular, adding Kafka, Docker, etc.) in the **[Re-birth-sPawnMarket](https://github.com/MrPAkaCannyBoiz/Re-birth-sPawnMarket)** repository.
+Check it out for the latest updates!

 ResPawnMarket is an online pawn shop clone modeled based on typical e-commerce platforms.
 We've adapted the standard online shopping experience to create a pawn shop environment where users can sell their items to the store and receive payment if the shop accepts their offer.

 # TLS/SSL Certificate Setup Guide